DMcDonough26/dart_elo/README.md

 - player ratings with effective dates for each match date

 ## players_backup
-- I create a backup of the players file prior to processing.
-This one shows everyone with their initial value of 1500.
+- I create a backup of the players file prior to processing